Diana’s 1981 engagement portrait blouse could sell for £79,000 at auction

 Elsewhere, an Apple PowerBook G3 laptop used onscreen by Sarah Jessica Parker in her role as Carrie Bradshaw in the hit TV series Sex And The City is also being put up for bids.

-The laptop, where the character Bradshaw is seen writing her Sex And The City column that introduces each episode, has been put on sale for between 800 to 1,200 US dollars (£630 to £950).
+The laptop, where the character Bradshaw is seen writing her Sex And The City column that introduces each episode, has been put on sale for between $800-1,200 (£630-950).